Hedgehog-Technologies/ht_mlotool/docs/usage-guide.md

 <span style='color:#00FFF2'>A.</span> **Save File Name**
 - Used to specify the name of the save file
+- Save button will save the progress without generating the occlusion files, similar to the [/savemlo](#savemlo) command

 <span style='color:#0CFF00'>B.</span> **Information Fields**
 - Used to display information about the current MLO
+- *Note* - These are READONLY fields

 <span style='color:#E100FF'>C.</span> **File Generation Option Toggles**
 - It is recommended to generate and use both the `Audio Occlusion YMT` file and the `Dat151` file